WiseGuru/MaxwellCTI/src/site/notes/Security Frameworks/NIST/NIST Frameworks and SPs Overview.md

 ### What's the recommended order for study leading to the 800-53?
-This guide ([Complete Guide to the NIST Cybersecurity Framework — RiskOptics](https://reciprocity.com/resource-center/complete-guide-to-the-nist-cybersecurity-framework/)) provides a great
+This guide ([Complete Guide to the NIST Cybersecurity Framework — RiskOptics](https://reciprocity.com/resource-center/complete-guide-to-the-nist-cybersecurity-framework/)) provides a thorough introduction to the NIST Cybersecurity Framework and how it interrelates.
 1. [[Security Frameworks/NIST/NIST CSF/NIST CSF\|NIST CSF]]
 	1. **Purpose**: The CSF provides a high-level overview of cybersecurity concepts and outlines six core functions: Govern, Identify, Protect, Detect, Respond, and Recover.
 Understanding the CSF helps grasp the broader objectives of cybersecurity practices that SP 800-53 aims to support with specific controls.
 	2. **Relevance**: It sets the stage for understanding the risk-based approach to selecting and implementing the appropriate controls detailed in SP 800-53.